MicrosoftDocs/licensed-hardware/licensed-hardware/about-licensed-hardware-development.md

 ms.date: 03/25/2019
 ---

-# Welcome to licensed hardware!

-This is Gaylon editing.
-In Github directly
+# About...

+Process, steps to be a partner and steps of approval, high level.